 Most people know about the various attractions that make Florida so popular.
-Travelers typically head to Orlando to visit theme parks like Disney, SeaWorld, and Universal Studios.
+Travelers typically head to Orlando to visit theme parks like Disney, SeaWorld, san diego whale watching and Universal Studios.
 Travelers who want to party typically head to cities like Miami.

 Regardless of your reasons for visiting the Sunshine State, there are some important things to consider before planning your trip.
 Here are some tips for making the most of your vacation.